12.1 – Overview

 - Inflation data is released every month by MOSPI.
 As a consumer, CPI inflation data is what you need to track.

 - IIP measures industrial production activity.
-Increase in IIP cheers the markets, and lower IIP disappoints the market.
+An increase in IIP cheers the markets, and a lower IIP disappoints the market.

 - The Budget is an important market event where policy announcements and reform initiatives are taken.
 Markets and stocks react strongly to budget announcements.